airbytehq/airbyte/docs/connector-development/tutorials/cdk-api-source/config-based/5-incremental-reads.md

 # Step 5: Incremental Reads

+We now have a working implementation of a connector reading the latest exchange rates for a given currency.
+In this section, we'll update the source to read historical data instead of only reading the latest exchange rates.

 According to the API documentation, we can read the exchange rate for a specific date by querying the "/{date}" endpoint instead of "/latest".
-This will enable us to read historical data instead of only reading the latest exchange rates.

 We'll now add a `start_date` property to the connector.

-First we'll update the spec
+First we'll update the spec `source_exchange_rates_tutorial/spec.yaml`

 ```
 documentationUrl: https://docs.airbyte.io/integrations/sources/exchangeratesapi